top of page

 How Sir Otto Found His Courage

-When I wrote Sir Otto's Sparkle Tooth Quest, I built the story around a universal childhood fear: going to the dentist.
+When I wrote Otto's Sparkle Tooth Quest, I built the story around a battle every family knows: brushing your teeth when you'd rather do anything else.
 But more than that, I wanted to show what courage actually looks like from a 5-year-old's point of view.

 Sir Otto is a knight — but not a fearless one.
-He puts on his armor, he takes each step of the quest, and he gets through it.
-Not because someone told him it would be easy.
-Because he decided to be brave anyway.
+He puts on his armor, takes each step of the quest, and gets through it.
+Not because someone told him it would be easy, but because he decided to be brave anyway.

-Parents often tell me it's become their go-to before dental appointments.
+Parents often tell me it's become their go-to when toothbrushing turns into a nightly standoff.
 Kids love when a character earns their win — because it tells them they can earn theirs too.

 Making Courage-Building Books Part of Your Routine